 Unlike Chichi, you won’t find many souvenirs.
 But you’ll find hardly any tourists either.
 Instead, experience true local life, as the nearby villagers come to purchase produce and home goods.

-This is also one of the best places to spot men wearing their traditional clothing, which is a rare site in much of the country.
+This is also one of the best places to spot men wearing their traditional clothing, which is a rare sight in much of the country.

 10. Scuba dive and see thermal activity